 B. Other than the Steering Group Agreement and the WHATWG Principles, the Steering Group may adopt, amend, or revoke policies or agreements by consensus.
 The same applies to this Steering Group Policy.

 C. The canonical copies of all WHATWG policies and agreements must be kept in the Steering Group's repository.
 Policies may also be published elsewhere, such as on https://whatwg.org/.

-D. Changes to policies and agreements should be made by pull request associated with an issue.
-Changes must be reviewed by a Steering Group Representative and may only be merged by Consensus or unanimous consent of the Steering Group, as set forth in the Steering Group Agreement.
+D. Changes to policies and agreements should be made by pull request associated with an issue that has a title prefix of "Policy Change: ".
+Changes must be reviewed by a Steering Group Representative and may only be merged when:

-E. Anyone may propose policy changes via issue and pull request.
+E. Anyone may propose policy changes via issues and pull requests.
 The Steering Group is not obliged to respond to such proposals.